is a way of life,

 If you wonder if yoga are for you, do take care and read through what painHealth recommends.
 Also if you feel yoga is too much, try gentle stretching from Harvard Health If stretching is too much lay in Savasana, find your mat and get it going.

 Fourth, being ill is a wonderful time to get to know yourself.
 Investigate your possibilites and limitations.
 Try journaling, talking to a friend, read uplifting books, listen to audio, watch fun movies and documentaries or start a blog.

 I have had pain after an accident for over 15 years.
 Most likely my central nervous system collapsed.
 Gradually it has been rebuilt by Chiropractor Lothe that also knows Anatomy Trains and craniosacral therapy.

 I have done mostly yoga, weights and cardio in order to improve.
 I cannot recommend this combination more strongly for pain patients.

 After my accident I was only able to do 5 minutes of stretching a day.
 I did it, and after a year and a half I could join a yoga studio.
 Today I am a yoga teacher that can join any class.
 I could walk 10-20 minutes, last year I spent a week walking the Camino the Santiago in Spain.
 It is all about one step at a time.
 Don´t worry about what other people do or don´t, just stay commited to yourself and you will see improvement.

 She has deepened her knowledge of yoga in Rishikesh, India, in 2018.
 In 2017 she did her 500 hours teacher training in Satyananda yoga at Yoga Skyros, Athens, Greece.
-She is registered by the Yoga Alliance, and aiming for RYT 500.

 She has studied around the globe and holds an MSc Economics, University of Oslo, Norway.